 Recycled stainless steel: at the heart of sustainable development

 Steel is one of the world’s most heavily recycled materials, and is a central component of any sustainably-minded company.
 Fully recyclable with zero impact on its core properties, this metal can be produced cleanly and recycled without loss: one tonne of recycled steel saves 70% of its weight in energy, and 1.5 times its weight in CO2.
 Because recycling steel releases very little in the way of carbon dioxide emissions, it meets sustainability and corporate social responsibility criteria.

 Available in just 300 units, the Seastrong Diver 300 Automatic Calanda is one of the world’s first watches to feature a recycled stainless steel case.
-Made from Thyssen Krupp’s ultra-high-grade recycled PuReSteel, it is certified 100% recycled, and boasts one of the highest levels of quality available on the market.
+Made from Thyssen Krupp’s ultra-high-grade recycled PuReSteel, it is certified 100% recycled.

 A tribute to Switzerland at sea